wikolopadm/my-oracle-hotbackup-windows/README.md

 # my-oracle-hotbackup-windows
-C'est une migration pour windows de la version entreprise (hotbackup sur le DDS Distant d'un SUN 450
+It is a migration for windows of the enterprise version (hotbackup on the Remote DDS of a SUN 450